 FYI: If you’re feeling overwhelmed trying to research Medigap insurance, visit our guide to Medicare supplement insurance.
 It covers everything you need to know from understanding what Medigap is to how to enroll.

 If you’re an older adult living on a tight budget but still want decent coverage, Plan N may be for you.
 Your monthly premium will be lower with Plan N, but be prepared to pay for Part B deductible, coinsurance, and any excess charges.

-Americo offers a significant 10 percent household discount, which is 5 percent more than UnitedHealthcare.
+Americo offers a significant 10 percent household discount, which is five percent more than UnitedHealthcare.
 For seniors with a spouse, it is beneficial for both to purchase an Americo Medigap policy.
-We love a good discount!

-You can apply for an Americo Medigap policy on their website, but we found the online experience to be a bit disappointing, with frequent glitches and a lack of information.
-Regardless, it is a secure application process, so you can rest assured your personal information is safe.
-If you want to give Americo's online application a shot, we've outlined the steps below.
-You can also call Americo and speak with an agent for a no-fuss process.
+As we’ve mentioned, you’ll need to sign up for an Americo Medigap plan over the phone, but you can provide some information and start the process online if you’d like.
+If you want to give Americo’s process a shot, we’ve outlined the steps below.
+You can also call Americo directly and speak with an agent for a no-fuss process.

 Head to the Americo website, enter the state you reside in, and click “Find Plans.”

 FYI: An Americo insurance may contact you by phone or text through the number you provide.
 Enter a phone number you are comfortable being reached at.